Windower/Lua/addons/autojoin/readme.md

 //autojoin save
 ```

 Saves current settings for all characters.
 This will overwrite all user-defined settings.
-Nothing is needed to save settings for the current character, that happens automatically any setting is changed.
+Nothing is needed to save settings for the current character, that happens automatically any time a setting is changed.